a campaigning organisation, for the well-being of the people and the heritage of rural Europe; and

 We offer services at international and national level.

-ECOVAST has consultative status with the Council of Europe, and takes part in the regular meetings of the Council's Rural and Environmental Interest Group.
-We played an active part in the Council's European Countryside Campaign 1987-88, and in the Council’s Campaign "Europe : A Common Heritage"1999-2000.
+ECOVAST has consultative status with the Council of Europe, and has taken part in the regular meetings of the Council's Rural and Environmental Interest Group.
+We played an active part in the Council's European Countryside Campaign 1987-88, and in the Council's Campaign "Europe : A Common Heritage"1999-2000.

 We have formal working relations with many other European rural and heritage organizations.
 We have taken a strong stand on certain crucial issues, notably the protest against the now discontinued systematisation programme in Romania and the review of brown coal mining in Central Europe.